-LISTEN: Southwest Pilot Tammie Jo Shults Coolly Plans One-Engine, Emergency Landing
+LISTEN: Southwest Pilot Coolly Plans One-Engine, Emergency Landing

 With the window gone, the cabin depressurized and yellow oxygen masks automatically fell from their safe positions — and Riordan was partially pulled through the window before her fellow passengers could pull her back in.
 She did not survive.

-An investigation into the incident is under way; for now, many are marveling at how Shults maintained the coolest head during airliner's plight.
-A Navy veteran, Shults calmly informed air traffic controllers about the changing conditions in the plane's status.
+An investigation into the incident is underway; for now, many are marveling at the way Shults maintained the coolest head during the airliner's plight.
+A Navy veteran, Shults calmly informed air traffic controllers about the changing conditions of the plane's status.

 Audio recordings of the radio communications between Flight 1380 and air traffic controllers detail how Shults coped with a nightmare situation: a forced emergency landing under partial power, and after losing pressure in the cabin.